What is Responsible Volunteering?

 Do you want to travel and really contribute?

 Then you will have to adhere to certain guidelines and prepare yourself well.
-It is important that you are aware of your role in another country and the possible positive, but also negative consequences.
+It is important that you are aware of your role in another country and the possible positive and negative impacts.